Eight Real Estate Myths Debunked

 Myth Seven: A home doesn’t need to be prepared to sell.

 This can be a costly misconception.
 Properly preparing a home for sale can be the difference between it selling quickly or sitting on the market.
 So why is preparation important?
 It’s how your home is introduced to the market.
 You’ll want to stage it and have it professionally photographed.
 These are critical steps shown to increase the final price.
-If you prepare your home for sale then it should sell quicker and not linger on the market.
+If you prepare your home for sale then it should sell quickly and not linger on the market.
 Even the most beautiful, high-end homes still benefit from staging and professional photos.
 Staging and photos create an experience for your prospective buyer to see themselves living in the home.
 They don’t want to see your home; they want to envision their life in the space.

 Myth Eight: Swimming pools add value to your property.

 While pools are quite an investment and certainly provide homeowners with a great amenity, the reality is they don’t really add value to a home.
-Many buyers will automatically discount a property with a pool because of the danger, upkeep expense and insurance costs.
+Many buyers will automatically discount a property with a pool because of the danger, upkeep expense, and insurance costs.

 An in-ground pool can cost from $30,000 to more than $100,000 to install in addition to yearly maintenance expenses.
 That's a significant amount of money that might never be recouped.
 If you are considering a pool then just know that it may be something you and your family will enjoy, but that it probably won’t add value to your property.